littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 {% endhighlight %}

-Since the Shiny interface is a web interface, it's designed with the famous Bootstrap framework.
-The Shiny page is divided into 12 columns and all elements will be arranged related to these 12 columns.
+Since the Shiny interface is a web interface, it is designed with the famous Bootstrap framework.
+The Shiny page is divided into 12 columns and all elements will be arranged according to these 12 columns.
 Here I devided the title panel into 2 parts, the first one takes 9/12 columns to show the app name, the second one takes 3/12 collumns to show the logo.
 Please note that logo.png needs to be stored in the `www`sub-folder.

 ### Tab panel